AU-Bio-Inspired-Research-Group/pipelines/README.md

 Command: `ratio`

 ### Description
 This command finds and prints all pairs of numbers with the same ratio that are smaller than the given numbers.
+Used to find other suitable resolutions that could be used.

 ### Arguments
 - `num1`: The first number.